sailshq/skipper/README.md

 ### Status

-Currently, this project is in an openly released alpha stage, but under active development.
+Currently, this project is in beta, and openly released on npm.
+Development takes place on the `master` branch.

 ### More Resources